 The hatcher is a modified incubator used to incubate the eggs during the interval from pip to hatch.
-We hatch eggs in a "Roll-X" incubator modified previously described for incubation, except that no turning grid is used sinteges do not need to be turned at this stage.
+We hatch eggs in a "Roll-X" incubator modified as previously described for incubation, except that no turning grid is used since eggs do not need to be turned at this stage.
 The turning grid is removed, and the two grids are separated.
-The top grid is discarded, and the bottom plastic coated grid is returned to the incubator.
-A piece of one-quarter inch (6.4mm hardware cloth cut to fit snugly inside the bottom of the incubator is placed at the plastic coated grid.
-A piece of surgical gauze or crinolin hatching material placed on the hardware cloth, and pipped eggs are placed on this material, retaining ring made of plexiglas, aluminum, or hardware cloth is then place around the eggs so that a hatched chick cannot crawl off the hatching materiand become entangled at the edges of the grid.
+The top grid is discarded, and the bottom plastic-coated grid is returned to the incubator.
+A piece of one-quarter inch (6.4mm) hardware cloth cut to fit snugly inside the bottom of the incubator is placed atop the plastic coated grid.
+A piece of surgical gauze or crinolin hatching material is placed on the hardware cloth, and pipped eggs are placed on this material.
+A retaining ring made of plexiglas, aluminum, or hardware cloth is then placed around the eggs so that a hatched chick cannot crawl off the hatching material and become entangled at the edges of the grid.